moby/moby/docs/reference/commandline/service_create.md

 dmu1ept4cxcf  redis  1/1       redis:3.0.6
 ```

-### Create a service with 5 tasks
+### Create a service with 5 replica tasks (--replicas)

-You can set the number of tasks for a service using the `--replicas` option.
-The
+Use the `--replicas` flag to set the number of replica tasks for a replicated
-following command creates a `redis` service with `5` tasks:
+service.
+The following command creates a `redis` service with `5` replica tasks:

 ```bash
 $ docker service create --name redis --replicas=5 redis:3.0.6